UK Web Focus

 I had a long running argument with a previous boss where he argued that we just needed all our gadgets integrated into one device, while I argued for smaller, focussed gadgets which could inter-operate with something like Bluetooth.
 The other day I bought an iPhone.
 He was right.
 I was wrong.
 I’m happy -)

 A very interesting comment.
-In a technical environment I suspect James, Mike, Paul and myself see the advantages of the coupling of dedicated devices (as with networked applications) which could be coupled – and I suspect that was our view when we purchased HiFi separates rather than a music centre when we were younger.
-(For example I still have my NAD amplifier, Dual turntable, Technics casstee player and Vision loudspeakers).
+In a technical environment I suspect James, Mike, Paul and myself see the advantages of the coupling of dedicated devices (as with networked applications) which could be coupled – and I suspect that was our view when we purchased HiFi separates rather than a music centre when we were younger (for example I still have my NAD amplifier, Dual turntable, Technics cassette player and Vision loudspeakers).

 But Paul, who is a Mac fan, has changed his views.
 I can see the advantages of the single system (and I now listen to my music on my Sony combined DVD/CD player).
 But in other respects I prefer the flexibility of buying new devices as they come available and upgrading them as needed (I suspect a GPS device may be next).